Connect with others who understand.

 Talk With Others Who Understand

-Are you living with leukemia?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Have you received your COVID-19 vaccine or booster?
+What was the experience like?
+Share your thoughts in the comments below, or start a conversation by posting on your Activities page.

 A MyLeukemiaTeam Member